 Think of a partition as a division of your hard disk drive.
 To be more precise, a partition is a logical separation of one drive, but it seems as if this separation creates many physical drives.
 When it comes to terms, "partition" and "disk partition" are often interchanged.
 If the word "drive" is added into the mix, it's usually meant to signify a partition with a drive letter attached to it.

 You can divide your hard disk into numerous partitions and give each of them a unique letter.
 There are over 26 letters in the English alphabet, so you obviously can't run out of letters to assign.
 Now, changing the letter of each partition pretty much follows the same rules as changing a drive letter.
 These letters make it easier for you to differentiate the partitions and assign individual purposes for them, or it just makes it more convenient for you to know what's in each partition.

 Yeah, this is a big one.
-Just like your main drive, your system’s volume is crucial to the system’s performance; heck, your PC won’t even start if your volume is faulty.
-Volume refers to the disk volume that contains hardware-specific files which are necessary for your Windows to boot, namely Ntdetect.com, Ntldr, and Boot.ini.
+Just like your main drive, your system's volume is crucial to the system's performance; heck, your PC won't even start if your volume is faulty.
+Volume refers to the disk volume that contains hardware-specific files that are necessary for your Windows to boot, namely Ntdetect.com, Ntldr, and Boot.ini.

-Just like with Windows drive, don’t tamper with the letters for Windows volume.
-Yes, if you follow the steps given earlier, you can change the letters; but why do that when it’s only a recipe for trouble.?
-You’re not advised to venture into your Windows volume.
-Leave it as it is unless you’re absolutely sure you know what you’re doing.
+Just like with Windows drive, don't tamper with the letters for Windows volume.
+Yes, if you follow the steps given earlier, you can change the letters; but why do that when it's only a recipe for trouble.?
+You're not advised to venture into your Windows volume.
+Leave it as it is unless you're sure you know what you're doing.

 There, with everything written up there, you should have no trouble changing the drive letter of any drive in your Windows 10.
 The methods outlined work for both internal and external hard drives as well as more portable storage devices.